VincentPaulV/CS252-OS-Assignment/Q1-2.24/README.md

 * The path name is the object file to be executed
 * *argv* is an array of pointers to strings passed to the new program as its command-line arguments (in the above case is "output.o").
 * *envp* is an array of pointers to strings, conventionally of the form key=value, which are passed as the environment of the new program.The envp array must be terminated by a NULL pointer(in our case is a hexadecimal address).
+* On success, execve() returns 0, on error -1 is returned,and errno is set to indicate the error.

 ### 4. **openat():**
 ```